I recently was interviewed by a professional who works within the brain injury industry. During the interview, he asked 26 questions.

 Experiencing a brain injury is likened to being on a new and different set of railroad tracks.

 The track that once looked familiar no longer looks familiar to me.
 Although being switched to a different track wasn’t my choice, I now find my life traveling in a different direction.
-Although what I now see myself traveling on this new “track” is unfamiliar, I realize I that can’t get back on the other track of the railroad.
+Although what I now see myself traveling on is unfamiliar, I realize I that can’t get back on the other track of the railroad.
+The track before my brain injury.

 Accepting Something Does Not Mean I Like “IT”